-Agriculture is cyclical in nature.
-Farmers make large capital investments in their crops, livestock, buildings, and equipment, and sometimes face heavy losses due to natural disasters and market circumstances beyond their control.
-Minnesota has experienced storms, drought, and flooding in recent years, all of which have cost our farmers and economy hundreds of millions of dollars.
-I am committed to maintaining a strong, fair safety net for Minnesota farmers to help them survive disasters and periods of low prices.
+The cyclical nature of agriculture means that farmers make large financial investments in their crops, livestock, buildings, and equipment and sometimes face heavy losses due to natural disasters and market circumstances beyond their control.
+As our weather becomes more extreme, farmers need greater support to survive climate-related disasters that have cost the farming economy hundreds of millions of dollars in recent years.
+I am committed to maintaining a strong, fair safety net for our farmers to help them get through disasters and periods of low prices.

 As Minnesota’s U.S. senator, I will continue to focus on these priorities: